Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 2 - Ethics in Software Engineering</h3>
-    <p>This coursework involved choosing a computing disaster to discuss about, mainly the ethics behind the disaster and what happend,how it happened and what could of been done to prevent this.</p>
+    <p>This coursework involved choosing a computing disaster to discuss, mainly about the ethics behind the disaster, what happened, how it happened and what could have been done to prevent it.</p>
-    <p>The topic I decided to choose was 000webhost and their database breach of plain text information of over 13.5 million users details and passwords.</p>
+    <p>The topic I decided to choose was 000webhost and their database breach of plain text information; over 13.5 million users details and passwords.</p>
   </div>
 </div>
 <div class="row">